facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ## Default Emoji Generators

 Emoji provides six default emoji generators.
 All the generators can be used with the `emojione` index, but only two will work well with the `gemoji` index: `pymdownx.emoji.to_png` and `pymdownx.emoji.to_alt`.
-They can be used by passing in one of the functions below via the `emoji_generator` parameter.
+You can select a generator to use by passing in one of the functions below via the `emoji_generator` parameter.
 Pass the actual function reference, not a string.
 If you need to create your own, just check out [Custom Emoji Generators](#custom-emoji-generators).

 pymdownx.emoji.to_png
 :
-    This generator was written to do PNG outputs for both Gemoji and EmojiOne.
-This outputs the emoji as a PNG image in the form of:
+    This is a general purpose generator and, by default, provides an EmojiOne CDN and Github CDN path(s).
+The PNG output form is as follows:

     ```html
     <img alt="😄" class="emojione" src="https://cdn.jsdelivr.net/emojione/assets/png/1f604.png" title=":smile:" />